-Code Function Result Text message Action 302 Mouse Failed On system-board pointing device test failed.
-Verify that the pointing device cable is connected to the correct port (not the keyboard port).
+Code Function Result Text message Action 301 Keyboard Failed On system-board keyboard test failed Verify that the keyboard cable is connected to the correct port (for example, verify that it is not connected to the mouse port).
+If the problem remains, replace the keyboard cable.
+Replace the keyboard.
+Call for service.
+302 Mouse Failed On system-board pointing device test failed.
+Verify that the pointing device (mouse) cable is properly connected to the correct port.
 Replace the pointing device.
+Call for service.
+305 Video monitor Any message Refer to the information that came with the monitor.
+405 Ethernet pernet Failed In PCI slot n (where n is the PCI slot number in which the failing Ethernet adapter is installed) Replace the Ethernet adapter in slot n.
 If the problem remains, call for service.
-305 Video monitor Any message See the information that came with the monitor.
-405 Ethernet Failed In PCI slot n (where n is the PCI slot number in which the failing Ethernet adapter is installed) Verify that Ethernet is enabled in BIOS.
-Replace the Ethernet adapter in slot n.
-If the problem remains, call for service.
-On system board Verify that Ethernet is enabled in BIOS.
-If the problem remains, call for service.
-415 Modem Failed Any failure message Check modem cable.
-Replace modem.
-If the problem remains, call for service.
+On system board Verify that the Ethernet adapter is not disabled in the BIOS.
+Call for service.
+415 Modem Failed Cable modem Verify that the modem is present and properly connected to the computer.
+Replace the modem cable.
+3. Replace the modem.4.
+Call for service.